benproc/wow.inprocess.0823/content/_index.md

         label: >-
           <p style="text-align: center;">

-          <p style="text-align: center;">Psychotherapy is a journey.
+          <p style="text-align: left;">Psychotherapy is a journey.
 We begin to look carefully and honestly at ourselves.

-          <p style="text-align: center;">In time, feelings surface and are freed.
+          <p style="text-align: left;">In time, feelings surface and are freed.
 We change.</p>
       text: |-
         Offering Counselling and Psychotherapy in Abingdon, Oxford and Online.